suncoast-devs/handbook/lessons/js-dom/events.md

 divElement.addEventListener('input', updateParagraph)
 ```

-It is helpful that that event that causes the event (input, click, etc) does
+It is helpful that that event that causes the event (input, click, etc.) does
 _not_ have to be the same event that is listening.
 This fact can come in handy
 for situations like a large form with many inputs where a single handler can
 work for all of them.